GlennPrince/DotNet-Console-with-Web-Server/README.md

 # DotNet-Console-with-Web-Server

 A simple DotNet console application temnplate that has been converted to also have a webserver component.
-Has some basic boilerplate components built into it.
+Has some basic boilerplate components built into it and a default ConsoleService application that runs in the background.
+Can be used and modified to allow a long running service and a web front end.
+Details can be found on [my blog](https://www.glennprince.com/blog/adding-webserver-to-a-console-app/).